macvik01/FILE-MOVER/README.md

 To stop or cancel the process inside the terminal window type ctrl+z/ctrl+x(not a problem if you cant see what u typed in terminal) and press enter

 LIMITATIONS:
--->The files are moved one by one to the destination and not in a group.
 -->IF file with samename or file already exists at DESTINATION folder then it will be overwritten cannot UNDO the process.

-FOR LICENSE check the LICENSE.txt file
-THIS IS A OPEN SOURCE APPLICATION AND THE CODE IS AVALIABLE AT GITHUB: